 Think about what is important to you.
 In my life, for example, relationships are.
 My health and wellness is important to me but also to those all who rely on me.
 The environment my wife and I create in our home and lives is critical for us and for our children’s present and future.
 Now ask yourself: How am I enhancing those aspects of life?
 How am I building up the strengths and improving on them?
 When you do that, you begin to realize that everything that you do on a daily basis needs to be focused on life enhancement and being intentional or purposeful about it.

 So fellas, I’m challenging you today.
 Take the BS and throw it to the side and commit yourself to being about the business of “Life Enhancement.”
 COVID-19 and all the other day-to-day challenges facing us and our society are further reminders why this should be a focus of yours.
 We have only a finite number of years here and because of that, we don’t need to waste it.
 If you have an opportunity to enhance some aspect of your life, to educate yourself, to show somebody some love, to do something nice for somebody — DO IT!
 When you focus on enhancing life — whether it’s yours or someone else’s — there’s a benefit that comes to all.
 Be the change you desire to see in the world, as a dad and as a human, and be about the business of “Life Enhancement.”

 ABOUT THE AUTHOR

 Mike Dorsey, known as “Mike D” by many, is an author, business entrepreneur, community organizer, speaker and podcaster.
-He created and hosts the Black Fathers, NOW! podcast and founded the apparel company Black Family Apparel, which celebrates positive imagery of the black family through messaged clothing.
+He hosts the Black Fathers, NOW! podcast and founded the apparel company Black Family Apparel.
 He has author two books: Dynamic Black Fatherhood Manifesto and ABE: Always Be Engaged — The 7 Keys to Living a Fit Urban Life.
 He can be reached via Instagram, Facebook or email.